yuvilio/frontend-lab/README.md

 When you save the file, browserify will bundle that library into the resulting ```source.js``` file in ```dist/```.

-### Will you support ___ template engine, css precompiler?
+### Will you support ___ template engine, css precompiler, ... ?

-For now probably no unless it's really worth it.
+For now, probably no unless it's really worth it.
 This is just a quick and dirty setup that I use and figured I would share as is.
 But feel free to fork, adjust or suggest if you think there is something missing.

 When you save, it will get bundled into the result source.js in your 'dist/'